Kell appears in the Dragon Age: The Calling novel.

 - Immunity to Taint.

-- Limited life expectancy as her mind increasingly perceives the Old Gods.
+- Limited life expectancy as his mind increasingly perceives the Old Gods.

 - Ability to mentally sense the darkspawn across a distance.